-Prescription drug abuse involves using prescription drugs in a manner other than prescribed or for a reason other than prescribed.
+Prescription addiction involves using prescription drugs in a manner other than prescribed or for a reason other than prescribed.
 This can occur with legitimate prescriptions or prescription drugs that are obtained illegally.
 Addiction occurs when an individual develops a dependence on drugs and cannot stop using them despite negative consequences.

 Prescription drugs with a risk of addiction include: